 “The time it takes to ship a horse overseas begins from the time that animal leaves the barn to the time it plants its hoof in the soil of its new home.
 Adding a 5-15 hour van ride on top of the time in flight is not cost effective and causes additional stress on the animals being shipped,” said Agriculture Secretary Roger Richardson.
 “A permanent Mid-Atlantic Animal Import and Export Center could reduce the cost of shipment for horse owners and buyers, and reduce the stress on transported horses thereby increasing the overall condition and productivity of animals shipped overseas.”

 From 2002 to 2006, the U.S. imported an average of 40,000 horses per year, and exported an average of 52,000 per year.
 These include horses being sold as well as horses traveling for competitive purposes, later returning to their home country.
 The United States Department of Agriculture’s Animal Plant & Health Inspection Services regulates the import and export of all animals and animal products, monitors the health of animals presented at any boarder, and facilitates international trade.
 Any horse that is to be imported or exported from the United States is required by federal law to be quarantined for specific periods of time.
 Currently, all imports and exports are conducted through three facilities in the U.S., located in New York, Miami, Florida and Los Angeles, CA – the latter being virtually irrelevant for the East Coast market.
+However, it is important to remember that the import and export of animals differ from country to country.
+Getting in touch with a freight service similar to Plexus Freight may be warranted if more information is needed about international import and export of animals and animal products between European countries.

 The New York Animal Import Center handles imports for 3 international airports (JFK, Stewart and Newark, New Jersey Liberty Airport and can accommodate up to 125 horses, with October and December the busiest time periods.
 Interstate access is difficult and this facility is not considered “user friendly” by owners and brokers.
 Shipments arriving at JFK are limited to 15 horses; snow on the tarmac can further restrict cargo access.